Houcine Slaoui

-Houcine Slaoui (pronounced Husyn Slawi, حسين السلاوي; real name Houcine Ben Bouchaïb; 1918–1951) was a Moroccan singer and composer who had a considerable influence on early-modern Moroccan Chaabi music.
+Houcine Slaoui (pronounced Husyn Slawi, حسين السلاوي; real name Houcine Ben Bouchaïb; 1918–1951)birth 1 janvier 1918 was a Moroccan singer and composer who had a considerable influence on early-modern Moroccan Chaabi music.

 Biography

 Early life

 As a child, Houcine Ben Bouchaïb would skip school to practice music with an improvised instrument in the quiet of the cemetery.
 He became a popular entertainer known as a hlaiqi (from حلقة halaqa, a form of popular theater and entertainment, such as the kinds performed at Jemaa el-Fnaa), a troubadour, at the age of 12.
 His music addressed the ills of the new urban society in Morocco brought about under the French Protectorate: the tears in the social fabric, the rural exodus, and the proletarianization of the population.
 He traveled around back and forth across Morocco, ailing the wounds with his music.

 Early career

 He got his break at 17 when offered a contract while performing with a halaqa in the Morocco pavilion at the 1937 Exposition Internationale in Paris.
 He later adopted the nickname "Slaoui," from by his birthplace, Salé, and emerged as one of the principal craftsmen of the modern Chaabi songs in Morocco.